 You’re going to pay for some custom software upkeep.
-The reason you’re going to pay is not that the industry is trying to gouge you but things change.
+The reason you’re going to pay is not that the industry is trying to gouge you, but things change.
 What worked with a small set of data might have challenges with large sets of data.
 Browsers change, server operating systems change, the industry moves, then there will be a degree of maintenance in what you do.

+There are some firms and I know the owners and they’re good firms doing good work.
+Their specialty is putting lots of people on big projects and smashing them out quickly.
+That’s what they’re good at.
 Alliance Software is actually the opposite of that.
-We have long term clients so we sometimes struggle to put a whole bunch of people onto one project.
+We have long term clients, so we sometimes struggle to put a whole bunch of people onto one project.
 But those firms, I’ve talked to the owners.
-I’ve said, what do you do about maintenance?
-They say, If at all possible we don’t do it.
-We hand the project over.
-So think about do you want the big bang or whether you want the long term.
+I’ve said, “what do you do about maintenance?”
+They say, “If at all possible we don’t do it.
+We hand the project over”.
+So think about if you want the big bang or whether you want the long term.

-A couple more, identifying risks.
-If you look at the spectrum of a project, typically ninety percent of your project is easy to do, it just takes time.
+If you look at the spectrum of a project, typically 90% of your project is easy to do, it just takes time.
 Ten percent of your project will be hard.
 Often people want the price on the hard bit upfront.
-Until we get into it, there is an element of risk.
-You can do this thing called a spike.
+And we don’t know.
+Until we get into it, there is an element of risk and so you can do this thing called a spike.
 A spike is where you touch something really quickly.
-We do a quick prototype, we do two or three days worth of work.
+We do a quick prototype and we do two or three days worth of work.

 So if something is hard, just say to your developer, why don’t I give you a day.
 Just get in there and have a play.
-Let’s try something out and often that can be a really good way just to resolve something,
+Let’s try something out and often that can be a really good way just to resolve something.